esl/escalus/docs/intro.md

 `escalus:end_per_suite/1`, `escalus:init_per_testcase` and
 `escalus:end_per_testcase` which should be called in appropriate Common Test callback functions.
+Calling `escalus:init_per_testcase` is mandatory as this function initializes the runtime support for `escalus:story` (i.e. `escalus_cleaner` -- actually, you can do it manually if you know what you're doing).

 You can specify users that will take part in your tests in Common Test config files,